fieldtrip/website/workshop/madrid2019/tutorial_erp.md

 ## Introduction

-In FieldTrip the preprocessing of data refers to the reading of the data, segmenting the data around interesting events such as triggers, temporal filtering, artifact rejection and optionally rereferencing.
+Preprocessing of MEG or EEG data refers to reading the data into memory, segmenting the data around interesting events such as triggers, temporal filtering, artifact rejection and optionally rereferencing in the case of EEG.
 The **[ft_preprocessing](/reference/ft_preprocessing)** function takes care of all these steps, i.e., it reads the data and applies the preprocessing options.